oneapi-src/oneAPI-samples/AI-and-Analytics/Jupyter/Numba_DPPY_Essentials_training/README.md

-# Numba Data parallel Python training Jupyter notebooks
+# Numba Data parallel python training Jupyter notebooks

-The purpose of this repo is to be the central aggregation, curation, and distribution point for Juypter notebooks that are developed in support of Numba Data parallel Python training programs.
+The purpose of this repo is to be the central aggregation, curation, and distribution point for Juypter notebooks that are developed in support of Numba Data parallel python training programs.

 The Jupyter notebooks are tested and can be run on the Intel Devcloud.
 Below are the steps to access these Jupyter notebooks on the Intel Devcloud: